microsoft/AISkillsForWindows/samples/SentimentAnalyzerCustomSkill/README.md

 2. Open a powershell command line and navigate to the *<root>/build/* folder.

 3. To build and package the **C# version** of the sample skill:
-    1. Run the included powershell script named *BuildSentimentAnalyzer_CS.ps1*
+    1. Run the included powershell script named *BuildSentimentAnalyzer_CS.ps1* which will build the C# version of the FaceDetection AI Skill for all architectures (x64, x86, ARM64, ARM)
-    2. Once the sample is built, to generate a NuGet package from it, you can run the included powershell script named *PackageSentimentAnalyzer_CS.ps1*.
-You should see a *Contoso.FaceSentimentAnalyzer_CS\*.nupkg* file generated.
+    2. Once the sample is built, to generate a NuGet package from it, you can run the included powershell script named *PackageSentimentAnalyzer_CS.ps1* or run manualy from a cmd window opened in this folder the following:
+        ````
+        .\nuget.exe pack Contoso.FaceSentimentAnalyzer_CS.nuspec
+        ````
+        You should see a *Contoso.FaceSentimentAnalyzer_CS\*.nupkg* NuGet package file generated.

 4. To build and package the **C++/WinRT version** of the skill:
-    1. Run the included powershell script named *BuildSentimentAnalyzer_CPP.ps1* <a name="ManifestGeneration"></a>
+    1. Run the included powershell script named *BuildSentimentAnalyzer_CPP.ps1* which will build the C++ version of the FaceDetection AI Skill for all architectures (x64, x86, ARM64, ARM)
+        <a name="ManifestGeneration"></a>
         - This version of the skill will run a script as a post-build step that generates a [manifest file](https://docs.microsoft.com/en-us/windows/desktop/sbscs/manifests) (.manifest).
 This enables a mechanism that provides interoperability with **Win32** and **.NetCore 3.0** apps by activating COM components exposed in our skill Windows Runtime Component we just built.
     2. Once the sample is built, to generate a NuGet package from it, you can run the included powershell script named *PackageSentimentAnalyzer_CPP.ps1*.
+        ````
+        .\nuget.exe pack Contoso.FaceSentimentAnalyzer_CPP.nuspec
+        ````
-You should see a *FaceSentimentAnalyzer_CPP\*.nupkg* file generated.
+        You should see a *FaceSentimentAnalyzer_CPP\*.nupkg* NuGet package file generated.

 ### 2. Build and run the sample apps